-This twelve-module Deepening and Sustaining Mindfulness course is a more advanced mindfulness course is for those who have already attended an 8-week course (or equivalent) – every two weeks for two hours a time, we gather to furthering our understanding of being human using a deepening and sustaining mindfulness skills curriculum.
+This twelve-module Deepening and Sustaining Mindfulness course is a more advanced mindfulness course is for those who have already attended an 8-week course (or equivalent) – for two hours a time, we gather to further our understanding of being human using a deepening and sustaining mindfulness skills curriculum.

 With a new topic each session, we get the opportunity to explore, discuss and practice our mindful insight for the continued development of our wellbeing, resilience, and the simple joy for life, with these intentions: